ShizukaDonaghue/melting-snowman/TESTING.md

 *I would like to be able to set the difficulty to suit my level.*
  * The player can select the number of lives from "6" or "8" or "10" to adjust the difficulty from the Rules screen above.

-*I would like feedback on each answer while playing the game.*
+*I would like feedback on each guess while playing the game.*
  * Each valid input is checked to see if it is in the word or is the actual word and feedback is given.
     If the input is correct, the message is shown in green.
     <details>